darktasevski/CompSci/Math/geometry.md

 ## Surface area

-Surface area is the amount of space covering the outside of a three-dimensional shape.
-To calculate surface area, we add the areas of all the faces of the three-dimensional figure.
+The surface area is the amount of space covering the outside of a three-dimensional shape.
+To calculate the surface area, we add the areas of all the faces of the three-dimensional figure.

 ### Polyhedron